All Episodes

 It's gotten so prevalent there is now an identity theft resource center.

-Medical and health care services accounted for 29% of the breaches.
+Medical and healthcare services accounted for 29% of the breaches.

 The government and military made up 16.2%.

-And you can still get hacked.
+And you could still get hacked.

 The simple best way to avoid having your identity stolen is a company called LifeLock.